Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Introduction

-where $F_{\chi^2_n}(\cdot)$ is the cumulative distribution function~(CDF) for a $\chi^2$ random variable with $n$ degrees of freedom.
-Derivation of the relaxed HW and LM inequalities and the $\chi^2$-bound is presented in Subsection~\ref{2D}.
-Note that all of these bounds in (\ref{infty_m}), (\ref{relaxed_HW}), (\ref{relaxed_LM}) and (\ref{cvb}) depend on $A$ and $t$ only through the dimension $n$ and the ratio $\frac{t}{\|A\|}$.
-Our first result is the following. \begin{proposition} The $m_\infty$-bound in~(\ref{infty_m}) is sharper than both the relaxed HW inequality in (\ref{relaxed_HW}) and the relaxed LM inequality in (\ref{relaxed_LM}) for every positive-semidefinite matrix $A$ and $t>0$. \end{proposition} \begin{proof} See Section~\ref{sec9}. \end{proof} It follows from Proposition~\ref{prop_6} that among the four candidates we have introduced, the sharpest bound is always either the $m_\infty$-bound or the $\chi^2$-bound.
-Our last proposition compares these two finalists when the dimension $n$ is even. \begin{proposition} If $n=2,4,6$, then the $\chi^2$-bound is sharper than the $m_\infty$-bound regardless of~$A$~and~$t$.
-If $n$ is an even integer greater than or equal to $8$, there exist positive constants $r_n$ and $r'_n$ such that $r_n<1<r'_n$ and the $m_\infty$-bound is sharper than the $\chi^2$-bound if and only if $r_n<\frac{t}{\|A\|}<r'_n$. \end{proposition} \begin{proof} The proof uses Descartes' rule of signs.
-See Section~\ref{sec10}. \end{proof} Additionally, we prove in Appendix~E that as the even integer $n$ increases, $r_n$ goes to zero and $r'_n$ grows to infinity, i.e.,
+We emphasize that (\ref{LDB}) is valid only for $\frac{t}{\|A\|}\geq n-1$.
+Derivations of the relaxed HWI, the relaxed LMI, the strong and weak $\chi^2$-bounds and the large deviations bound are all presented in Subsection~\ref{2D}.
+Note that all of the bounds in (\ref{infty_m}), (\ref{relaxed_HW}), (\ref{relaxed_LM}), (\ref{cvb}) and (\ref{LDB}) depend on $A$ and $t$ only through the dimension $n$ and the ratio $\frac{t}{\|A\|}$.
+Our first result is the following. \begin{proposition} The $m_\infty$-bound in~(\ref{infty_m}) is sharper than the relaxed HWI in~(\ref{relaxed_HW}), the relaxed LMI in~(\ref{relaxed_LM}) and the large deviations bound in (\ref{LDB}) for every positive-definite matrix $A$ and $t>0$. \end{proposition} \begin{proof} See Section~\ref{sec9}. \end{proof} It follows from Proposition~\ref{prop_6} that among the five candidates we have introduced, the sharpest bound is always either the $m_\infty$-bound or the weak $\chi^2$-bound.
+Our second result compares these two finalists when the dimension $n$ is even.\footnote{$F_{\chi^2_n}(\cdot)$ only admits a closed-form expression for even values of $n$.
+If $n$ is odd, one may rely on a lower bound on $F_{\chi^2_n}(\cdot)$ such as $F_{\chi^2_{n+1}}(\cdot)$.} \begin{proposition} If $n=2,4,6$, then the weak $\chi^2$-bound is sharper than the $m_\infty$-bound regardless of the positive-definite matrix~$A$~and~$t$.
+If $n$ is an even integer greater than or equal to $8$, there exist positive constants $r_n$ and $r'_n$ such that $r_n<1<r'_n$ and the $m_\infty$-bound is sharper than the weak $\chi^2$-bound if and only if $r_n<\frac{t}{\|A\|}<r'_n$. \end{proposition} \begin{proof} The proof uses Descartes' rule of signs.
+See Section~\ref{sec10}. \end{proof} Additionally, we prove in Appendix~D that as the even integer $n$ increases, $r_n$ goes to zero and $r'_n$ grows to infinity, i.e.,

-where it is understood that $n$ grows inside the set of even integers larger than or equal to $8$.
-As such, supremacy of the $m_\infty$-bound over the $\chi^2$-bound becomes stronger as $n$ grows.
+Thus, the advantage of the $m_\infty$-bound over the weak $\chi^2$-bound is more significant as $n$ grows larger.

-We close this section by mentioning that a loosened version of the $\chi^2$-bound in (\ref{cvb}) known as the large deviation bound is always looser than the $m_\infty$-bound for every $n\ge2$.
-This is shown at the end of Subsection~\ref{2D}